 The ticketyboo.dev platform was substantially built by AI agents working within a human-defined governance framework.
 The Terraform modules, the Lambda functions, the scanner logic, and the articles you're reading were all produced by AI agents acting on structured specifications — with humans reviewing, approving, and adjusting at key gates.

 This is not a novelty.
 It's a repeatable engineering methodology.
-This article documents what we've learned about making agentic development work reliably, safely, and in a way that produces code you'd actually want to own.
+This article documents what I've learned about making agentic development work reliably, safely, and in a way that produces code you'd actually want to own.

 What makes a development agent different from a code completion tool